mannuelf/mannuelferreira.com_nextjs/_posts/install-minikube-on-ubuntu-22-04.md

 ...
 ```

-Okay wwe have established all is working, that's all for now.
-We will create and deploy an application.
+Okay we have established all is working, that's all for now.
+We will create and deploy an application in the next step.